UPMC Children's Hospital of Pittsburgh: Former Oakland neighborhood facility

 In 1971 hospital physician Dr. Richard Moriarty created the campaign, logo, and sticker for Mr. Yuk at the hospital.
-Moriarity noticed an uptick in children's poisonings and wanted to develop a label to warn children that poisons were dangerous.
+Moriarty noticed an uptick in children's poisonings and wanted to develop a label to warn children that poisons were dangerous.
 The design for Mr. Yuk came from interviews from children under the age of five and recording their facial expressions when asked about poison.
 The hospital still owns the copyright to the Mr. Yuk sticker.
 The Pittsburgh Poison Control Center was housed inside of CHP.

 In 1981 pioneering surgeon and "Father of Transplantation" Dr. Thomas E. Starzl came to the hospital, on condition that he would be free of administrative tasks and able to focus on medicine.
 In a matter of a few years he launched the country's first pediatric and adult liver transplant program.
 On February 14, 1984, under the direction of Starzl, Drs.
 Byers W. Shaw Jr. and Henry T. Bahnson successfully completed the world's' first simultaneous heart and liver organ transplant on six-year-old Stormie Jones at the Children's Hospital of Pittsburgh.
 During his tenure, Starzl also pioneered the use of a new anti-rejection drug called tacrolimus.
 Starzl was the head of transplantation at the hospital until 1991 when he stepped down from clinical and surgical duties and shifted all of his focus to research.